Barbara P

 Things to Avoid While Writing the Research Paper Conclusion

-While crafting a conclusion for your research paper, it's crucial to steer clear of common pitfalls that can diminish the impact of your final remarks.
+While crafting a conclusion for your research paper, it's important to steer clear of common pitfalls that can diminish the impact of your final remarks.

 Here are some things to avoid: